n. pl. da·does

 b.
 To fit into a dado.

-[Italian, from Latin datum, neuter past participle of dare, to give; see dō- in the Appendix of Indo-European roots.]
+[Italian, gaming die, cubical block, dado, from Old Italian, die, possibly from Latin datum, given, neuter past participle of dare, to give; see DIE2.]

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2017 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 Check out our blog, updated regularly, for new words and revised definitions, interesting images from the 5th edition, discussions of usage, and more.

 The American Heritage Roget's Thesaurus